OlivierSohn/hamazed/BACKLOG.md

 ## Animation Design

-- a laser shot on the world frame triggers gravitation + explosion animations in the terminal ( and they don't come back in the world)
 - Today the contract of pure animation functions is that they should return a constant number of animation points that are correlated across frames.
 We could also make them say "After frame x, since my animation is done